dkochmanski/charming-clim/README.md

 possible I'll also write a test suite for backends which will test the functionality from most basic parts (like creating windows to more sophisticated ones (transformations and drawing).
 That should simplify verifying, if new backends work fine and to what degree it is complete.
+We start with a crash course for `cl-charms` library.

 # cl-charms crash course